LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

 | trace | debug   |

 When running the tests in headless browser mode, only the Rust debug level messages will be sent to stdout.
 The `RUST_LOG` env var doesn't affect this (it applies to the wasm-pack process that runs the tests, but not the tests themselves).

-## Running Example

-TODO: IMPLEMENT EXAMPLE AND UPDATE THIS SECTION FOR THIS CRATE

-Ensure the wasm package has been built:

-    wasm-pack build --target web

-This should populate the `pkg` directory with various files, including:

-    did_webplus_wasm_bg.wasm
-    did_webplus_wasm_bg.wasm.d.ts
-    did_webplus_wasm.d.ts
-    did_webplus_wasm.js
-    .gitignore
-    package.json
-    README.md

-Then run a local web server to serve the example web page (index.html), e.g.

-    python3 -m http.server 3000

-and then load http://localhost:3000 in your web browser.
-This is a very ugly -- but working -- example of some critical features of did-webplus running in a browser.